xinqiaozhang/natural_trojan/README.md

 # natural_trojan

-This repo is used to record natural trojans that found in TrojAI dataset
+This repo is used to record natural trojans for TrojAI dataset